1601-mma2013/Performance-Enhancer/README.md

 •	Information - so that the user know how his computer is performing

-•	functions – to display the current performance of the pc
+•	Functions – to display the current performance of the pc

-•	mechanisms – the hardware’s performance ratios are used
+•	Mechanisms – the hardware’s performance ratios are used

-•	actions – the program overwrites default config files in the system to let the user have the full capability of the hardware
+•	Actions – the program overwrites default config files in the system to let the user have the full capability of the hardware

-•	domain object models – service app
+•	Domain object models – service app

 **b.
 Framework**

 	Design overall structure of user experience

 *1. Sketch*